wellesley-cs230/wellesley-cs230.github.io/hw4.md

 Check your submission to make sure the right files have been submitted.

-### Happy Coding!

 <br/>

-# Homework 4, Part B: Deck
+# Homework 4, Part B: Deck of Cards

 ## Learning Goals
 * Using arrays to hold and maintain collection of objects
 * Using loops to process array elements

-## Exercise:  Deck of Cards!
+### Specifications

 Create a class named <code>Deck</code> that creates a Deck of Card objects.

-### Specifications

-For this exercise you are **NOT allowed to use any of Java's Arrays class**.
+For this exercise you are **NOT allowed to use Java's `Array` class**.
 Just use arrays of Objects as we did in lectures.

-**0. Study and use the provided Card class.**
+**0. Study and use the provided Card class**

 The [Card.java](assign207/Card.java) class is provided for you.
 Read it very carefully and provide documentation for all the methods.
 Pay close attention to the equals() method.

-Create a `Deck` class that contains the following:
+Next, create a `Deck` class that contains,

-Write **the @author and @version entries** in the top javadoc documentation now.
-Without that, we will not grade your submission for this and all future assignments and labs.
+* the `@author` and `@version` javadoc entries (without that, we will not grade your submission for this and all future assignments and labs)
+* the instance variables, constructors, and instance methods as described below

 **1. Instance variables**

   * a counter to keep track of how many cards are in the Deck.
   * a constant to keep track of the total number of cards in a full Deck (52)